mnbcz/ScreenCastCaps/README.md

 Quickly draw simple shapes on the screen - arrows, lines, rectangles, text.
 There is also sound of pressed keys.

-> Installation is absolutely free.
-No advertising, spyware, malware, etc. Absolutely safe.
-Can be removed at any time, without a trace.
-Takes up only a few megabytes.

 # How to use
 Menu of programs - in tray.
 Right-click on tray program icon, and select the **Settings** menu.